tmak2002/tmak2002.dev/content/about/_index.md

 date: 2020-11-06T15:39:20+01:00
 showtoc: false
 ---
 Hello World.
-I’m Torben, a 22-year-old System Administrator from Germany.
+I’m Torben, a 23 year old System Administrator from Germany.

 In my free time, I explore Computer Science, OSINT, play games, spend time in nature, and consume a wide range of media, from anime and manga to series, movies, and books.
 I'm also learning Japanese, and as you might have guessed, I have a deep interest in Japanese culture, appreciating both its beauty and its complexities.